 The final page includes a worksheet on what is termed the “Greater Good Perspective Shift.”
-You can find it here on page 4.

 If you’re interested in learning more about SDT, you’re in luck!
 There are many resources out there that can help you become more familiar with this theory, including some great books.
 Some of the most popular and influential books on SDT include: